totoroyyb/YumFun-iOS/SprintPlanning1.md

 - What I worked on:

   - Researched on design
+  - Researched on firebase

 - What I plan on working on next:

   - Help create XCode project
+  - Setup the firebase server

 - Anything I’m stuck on: